gary-archer/oauth.apisample.netcore/README.md

 The final OAuth secured .NET API code sample, referenced in my blog at https://authguidance.com:

+- The API has a basic business theme of `investments`, but simply returns hard coded data
 - The API takes finer control over OAuth domain specific claims and uses a certified JOSE library
 - The API uses JSON request logging and Elasticsearch log aggregation, for measurability